Congratulations to the Winner of the 4th Annual Bernard J. Couillaud Prize

 2020 Winner: Dr. Bo Li

-The 2020 Bernard J. Couillaud annual prize in ultrafast photonics was awarded to Dr. Bo Li, a postdoctoral researcher at Cornell University, is last year’s winner of the Bernard J. Couillaud Prize, presented on May 13, 2020.
+The 2020 Bernard J. Couillaud annual prize in ultrafast photonics was awarded to Dr. Bo Li, a postdoctoral researcher at Cornell University.
 Bo Li’s research focuses on Multiphoton Imaging, a key application of ultrafast laser technology.
 His work has the potential to improve depths and speed of imaging, both critical to advances in neuroscience and disease studies.

 2019 Winner: Dr. David R. Carlson